#1 in Sleep Product Research

 THE GOOD: A variety of Englander models are available to suit personal preference.

-THE BAD: Durability / longevity, warranty coverage and availability tend to be no better than fair.
+THE BAD: Durability / longevity and availability tend to be no better than fair.

 THE COMPANY: The company makes innerspring, foam and latex beds.
 Like most of its main competition, Englander was founded over a century ago.
 In 2002, Englander was bought by England, Inc., and in 2005 a group of Englander licensees bought the company.